mzac/gitlab-icinga2-ci-cd/README.md

 * Pull less files from apt repositories when jobs run (maybe a custom docker image?)
 * Improve on the script that runs on the Icinga2 server for better error checking
+* Add Icingaweb2 screenshots to show what is happening

 # Requirements